ralberts/kubernetes-carvel-techsummit/README.md

 - Add package-template.yml

 ## Creating a Package Repository

+A package repository is a collection of packages and their metadata.
+Similar to a maven repository or a rpm repository, adding a package repository to a cluster gives users of that cluster the ability to install any of the packages from that repository.

 - mkdir -p my-pkg-repo/.imgpkg my-pkg-repo/packages/simple-app.corp.com
 - ytt -f package-template.yml --data-value-file openapi=schema-openapi.yml -v version="1.0.0" > my-pkg-repo/packages/simple-app.corp.com/1.0.0.yml